NiklasElsaesser/FaceBias/README.md

 </br></br>

 ## Abstract
 Project for the Introduction2DataScience Course at the DHBW Heilbronn with Face Recognition.
-Analyzing the sex based bias when we train the algorithm on Pictures of men and women, where women smile all the time and men show neutral emotions.
+Analyzing the sex based bias when we train the algorithm on Pictures of men and woman, where woman smile all the time and men show neutral emotions.

 ## Table of Contents
 - [Abstract](#abstract)